oracle-livelabs/sprints/analytics/sprint-faw-migrate-content-bundles/migrate-objects-bundles.md

 Duration: 1 minute

 The bundles feature allows you to package your content in FAW and migrate it to other FAW environments.
-For example, you can migrate custom Decks, KPIs, Projects, etc. from your development environment to your test or production environments in a simple way.
+For example, you can migrate snapshots of OAC folders, projects, dataset definitions, KPIs, decks, and duty roles from your development environment to your test or production environments in a simple and packaged way.

-## Migrate content using Bundles
+## Migrate content using bundles
 >**Note:** You must have the **Service Administrator** role to successfully complete this Sprint.

 1. In your Fusion Analytics Warehouse instance, click the **Navigation menu** and select **Console**.